Slate's Bizbox

 The strict definition now on the books wasn't codified until the 1960s, although federal protection for the blind began with the Social Security Act in 1935.
 The act required that each state establish an agency to provide financial assistance to people with debilitating vision impairments.
 The legally blind are also protected under the Americans With Disabilities Act, which ensures that they be accommodated in the workplace.
 Since World War II, the legally blind have also been allowed a special deduction (or, at one point, an exemption) on their federal income taxes.
 (Some states give additional tax benefits.)

-By definition, legally blind people are prohibited from operating an automobile, as a driver's license requires a visual acuity of 20/40 in at least one eye.
-However, some states distribute licenses for other activities to the blind.
-In Texas, you can get a hunting license no matter what your vision (although to use it, you'll need an assistant), and many states offer free lifetime fishing licenses to the legally blind.
+In some states, legally blind people are prohibited from operating automobiles; in others, they may obtain a special driver’s license with restrictions on when and where it can be used. * In Texas, you can get a hunting license no matter what your vision (although to use it, you’ll need an assistant), and many states offer free lifetime fishing licenses to the legally blind.

 Got a question about today's news?
 Ask the Explainer.